-Karekezi , Head of Fundraising facilitates a session on Fundraising during the Refresher training efforts, processes and systems towards increasing income.
-Staff were also equipped with knowledge in Finance and Procurement among other topics.
 Participants learnt about proposal writing and development, resource mobilization, financial management, financial controls, internal control systems and procurement.

-Jules Nsabuwera, an Intern in the Fundraising Department hailed ActionAid Rwanda for giving such an opportunity to staff and interns to benefit from such trainings as well as get a chance to practice what they learn through internship placement at the organization.
+Jules Nsabuwera, an Intern in the Fundraising Department hailed ActionAid Rwanda for giving such an opportunity to staff and interns to benefit from such trainings as well as get a chance to practice what they learn through intern placement at the organization.

 "I have learned a lot as an Intern in the Fundraising Department but am so glad that I not only get to learn on the job but offered more trainings which are equipping me with more knowledge.
 I didn't know about Fundraising beyond raising funds but now am confident with more knowledge in fundraisings and am ready to put it into practice," said Nsabuwera.

 He called upon other organizations and Institutions to build staff capacity and always consider Interns so they can be prepared for the careers awaiting them.

-JOSEPHINE UWAMARIYA CELEBRATES 7 YEARS OF SERVICE AT ACTIONAID RWANDA AS COUNTRY DIRECTOR

-AA Rwanda Country Director cutting Cake during the celebration of 7 years with AAR $% \left( {{\rm AAR}} \right) = 0$ When she joined ActionAid Rwanda in March 2010, Ms Josephine Uwamariya's assignment was to ensure that she brings the Country Program back on track because it had been categorized as one of the high risk countries due to low implementation, high reserve, absence at community level since all staff were based in Kigali.
-Staff used to go to communities as visitors and it was hard to manage the high cost that was associated with the high centrally based staff .There wasn't any strategic focus as ActionAid Rwanda (AAR) was just driven by the International strategy.
+JOSEPHINE UWAMARIYA MARKS 7 YEARS AS ACTIONAID RWANDA COUNTRY DIRECTOR communities as visitors and it was hard to manage the high cost that was associated with the high centrally based staff .There wasn't any strategic focus as ActionAid Rwanda (AAR) was just driven by the International strategy.
 AAR was aligning to that one without having a strategy for the country program.

 Those areas had to be dealt with.
 It required engagement with staff and staff impression was that they had tried and it wasn't possible to change, but it required resilience too.
 In 2011, a decision was taken to do a restructuring to ensure that it responds to the actual needs of the communities.
 The new team and the others realized this was the way to go to strengthen the country program.

 When Uwamariya joined, a process was undertaken of having policies updated but also developing a strategy.
-That is when a national level external review which provided guidance on how to develop and focus on the issues that

-Staff join Ms Uwamariya in Cutting the Cake celebrating 7 years of service were upcoming; that is when a strategy was developed too.
-During that strategy development, having gone through restructuring, that is when internationalization and undertaking the membership development was considered with Ms Uwamariya serving as the Country Director.
+That is when a national level external review which provided guidance on how to develop and focus on the issues that were upcoming; that is when a strategy was developed too.
+During that strategy development, having gone through restructuring, that is when internationalization and undertaking the membership development was considered with Miss Uwamariya serving as the Country Director.